-JMF: What are some examples of other mediators that anyone has proposed?
+JMF: What are examples of other mediators that anyone has proposed?

-PM: There are theologians (that we spoke about before) who tend to emphasize what they call a theocentric theology, so that they could have the world religions agree about God.
+PM: Some theologians tend to emphasize what they call a theocentric theology, so that they could have the world religions agree about God.
 In their theocentrism, they would want to avoid the Christocentrism that would see Christ as the exclusive revealer and exclusive Savior of the world.
-Such theologians might argue that Christians could believe in Jesus as their Savior, but not as the Savior for everyone else, because that would be kind of exclusivism that imposed Christianity on other religions and would undermine a proper pluralism, in their estimation.
+Such theologians might argue that Christians could believe in Jesus as their Savior, but not as the Savior for everyone else, because that would be a kind of exclusivism that imposed Christianity on other religions and would undermine a proper pluralism, in their estimation.

 JMF: That would be the idea that all roads lead to the same God, and that as long as you have a belief in God, then that’s the main thing, as opposed to recognizing that Jesus is the revelation of the Father.

-PM: That’s right.
-People who hold that view, that sort of theocentrism as opposed to Christocentrism, they’re basically thinking that Christocentrism is the product of the church’s response to Jesus.
+PM: Right.
+People who hold that sort of theocentrism as opposed to Christocentrism are basically thinking that Christocentrism is the product of the church’s response to Jesus.

 JMF: Christocentrism meaning Christ at the center?

 PM: Putting Christ at the center, seeing Christ as the exclusive Savior, for example, or as the exclusive revealer.
-They argue against the whole notion of exclusivism because they want to sound more open in a pluralistic society to other religions.
-But, in my mind, what they’ve done is they’ve given up the truth of the Christian faith, because what makes Christ unique and exclusively the revealer and Savior of the world is his eternal being as the only begotten Son of the Father.
+They argue against the notion of exclusivism because they want to sound more open in a pluralistic society to other religions.
+But in my mind, they’ve given up the truth of the Christian faith, because what makes Christ unique and exclusively the revealer and Savior of the world is his eternal being as the only begotten Son of the Father.
 It’s not something that’s grounded in the reaction of the community — not the Christian community, not any community.

 This is why Torrance rejected what he called Ebionite Christology and Docetic Christology.
-When he did his Christology, he explicitly stated that he didn’t want to begin from below, as in Ebionite Christology, or from above, as in Docetic Christology, and then he defined the terms.
-For him, Ebionite Christology would be any sort of Christology which saw Jesus as an ordinary human being who became the Son of God at some point in his life history, or perhaps at the resurrection.
-Or it was a Christology that Jesus was an already existing human being into whom the Word descended at some point in his life.
+When he did his Christology, he stated that he didn’t want to begin from below, as in Ebionite Christology, or from above, as in Docetic Christology, and then he defined the terms.
+For him, Ebionite Christology would be any sort of Christology which saw Jesus as an ordinary human being who became the Son of God at some point in his life, or perhaps at the resurrection.
+Or it was a Christology that Jesus was an already existing human being into whom the Word descended.

-PM: Let me give you what may sound like a perplexing answer to that question at first.
-I think Torrance would say we can’t explain how that can be so, because if we could, we wouldn’t need to acknowledge it and to begin thinking about the reality in faith.
-But beyond that, he would say it can be so, because in becoming human and assuming our fallen human nature into union with his divine being, God healed our self-will and therefore our sin, beginning with his becoming incarnate and continuing throughout his whole life of obedience through to his death on the cross and completely in the resurrection and ascension.
+PM: Let me give you what may at first sound like a perplexing answer to that question.
+Torrance would say we can’t explain how that can be so, because if we could, we wouldn’t need to acknowledge it and begin thinking about the reality in faith.
+But he would say it can be so, because in becoming human and assuming our fallen human nature into union with his divine being, God healed our self-will and therefore our sin, beginning with his becoming incarnate and continuing throughout his whole life of obedience through to his death on the cross and completely in the resurrection and ascension.